sflanaga/csv-groupby/README.md

             STDIO
     -C, --re_line_contains <re-line-contains>
             Gives a hint to regex mode to presearch a line before testing regex.
-This may speed up regex mode significantly if the lines you match on are a minority to the whole.
-    -d, --input_delimiter <delimiter>
+This may speed up regex mode significantly if the lines you match on are a minority to the whole -d, --input_delimiter <delimiter>
             Delimiter if in csv mode [default: ,]